 Symptom Possible Cause(s) Corrective Action Compressor will not work if the unit is turned off and on quickly.
 Wait 3 minutes after unit is turned off before turning the unit back on.
 Check the Cool Icon If the light is off, A/C will be activated after light is on.
-No cold air flows from Refrigerant leaking Charge the refrigerant. the cold air outlet The ambient air temperature may be too high The temperature of the compressor can be higher when the ambient temperature is too high.
+No cold air flows from the cold air outlet Refrigerant leaking 1.
+Charge the refrigerant.
+The ambient air temperature may be too high 1.
+The temperature of the compressor can be higher when the ambient temperature is too high.
 The compressor will not work unless the ambient air temperature is within the acceptable operating range of the unit.
 Water flow can be heard after compressor shuts off No cause Common to hear coolant flowing after unit shuts off.
-Alarm displays "FT" with less than half of condensate water in the tank Spring is possibly broken Spring is possibly broken Replace with new spring.
-(See Maintenance)
+Alarm displays "FT" with less than half of condensate water in the tank Spring is possibly broken Spring is possibly broken Replace a new spring (See Maintenance).